FormatArc Markdown to HTML conversion result with GFM extensionsFormatArc Markdown to HTML conversion result with GFM extensions

 • Write a table (| col |), strikethrough (~~text~~), and a task list (- [ ]) and see whether each one renders.
 If they do, GFM extensions are on.

-• If you use a library, check its config. marked needs gfm: true, remark needs the remark-gfm plugin, and markdown-it enables GFM tables and strikethrough by default.
+• If you use a library, check its config. marked needs gfm: true, remark needs the remark-gfm plugin, and markdown-it enables GFM tables and strikethrough by default (but not bare-URL autolinks — its linkify option is off unless you turn it on; see the measured matrix above).

 • For static site generators, check the config file.
 Hugo has markup.goldmark.extensions, Astro has markdown.remarkPlugins (look for remark-gfm), and so on.